neilenns/ambientweather2mqtt/README.md

 This package listens for local data from Ambient Weather stations (such as the WS-2902C) and converts the incoming data to MQTT events.
 The sensor data is published with auto-discovery so they show up automatically as sensors in Home Assistant.

+The following Ambient Weather station models are confirmed to work:

+- WS-2902C

 ## Installation and configuration

 ### Setting up the Docker image